medewitt/wine_analysis/README.md

 I have built this project structure using ProjectTemplate which is a handy way of organizing projects and preloading data.

+## A reminder of the project requirements
+You will first divide the data randomly into two sets, a training set that you will use to fit your models and a test set that will be used to evaluate the methods.
+Your group should use both regression and classification methods on the data.
+For the classification methods, you should collapse the ratings into a smaller number of levels, such as low/medium/high, or low/high.
+If relevant, you can also examine potential unsupervised methods.
+Your group report should be between 7-10 pages long: describing the data, your methods of analysis, any relevant comparisons between the methods, your findings, and any issues that came up.
+You should include any plots, graphs, or tables that support your statements, but these should be referenced in the text, and placed at the relevant locations.
+You may include a separate appendix with relevant R-code that you may deem necessary.

 ## Project Template Details

 To load your new project, you'll first need to `setwd()` into the directory